Q&A With WriteByNight Consultant Nick Jarvis

 What’s the last book you read and what did you think of it?

-To Kill A Mockingbird for my 8th graders.
-I forgot how good it is, as well as Harper’s Lee subtle sense of humor and skill with words.
+To Kill A Mockingbird for the 8th graders I tutor.
+I forgot how good it is, as well as Harper Lee’s subtle sense of humor and skill with words.